systemspharmacology/systemspharmacology/_examples/02-paracetamol.md

 ---
-title:  "Paracetamol"
+title:  Paracetamol
-description: "Great example showing how great we are"
+description: Great example showing how great we are
-categories: examples
-github_url: "Example_Paracetamol"
+github_url: Example_Paracetamol
 ---